CroXY3D/CruXY-OLD/README.md

 CruXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with ball screws.

 It is a ground up design, based on concepts from the K2 and "Hypercube Overkill Project" It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.
+Print quality is superb.

 This is an ALPHA release.
 The printer has been assembled and is printing.

-# Major features of CruXY:
+# Major features of CruXY
   - 3030 and 3060 frame members for stiffness and ease of assembly
   - Crossed rail gantry design with 4 motors driving 9mm XY belts
   - Triple SFU1204 ball screw driven Z for automatic bed levelling